Geodesic incompleteness of some popular regular black holes: Geodetically complete black hole with Minkowski core

 The continuation of the metric (\ref{SchLINE}) with the function (\ref{improvedvisserG}) assumes the same form of $f(r)$ for positive as well as negative values of the radial coordinate $r$.
 However, if we assume $f(r)$ to be a $C^\infty$ smooth function the spacetime metric defined in terms of (\ref{improvedvisserG}) is not unique because the function $f(r)$ is non-analytic at $r=0$ since any derivative of $f(r)$ is zero in $r=0$.
-Therefore, as an even simpler choice we could just extend the metric for $r\in (-\infty,0)$ to be exactly Minkowski.
-Notice that the latter extension to Minkowski works also for the Simpson-Visser's metric (\ref{vissermetric}), which in this way turns out to be geodetically complete.
-In other words, the simplest extension of the Simpson-Visser metric (consisting in taking the function (\ref{vissermetric}) also for $r <0$) is not geodetically complete, but its extension to Minkowski or to other smooth functions will be consistent with the geodesic completion.
+Therefore, as an even simpler choice, we could just extend the metric for $r\in (-\infty,0)$ to be exactly Minkowski.
+Notice that the latter extension to Minkowski works also for the Culetu-Simpson-Visser's metric (\ref{vissermetric}), which in this way turns out to be geodetically complete.
+In other words, the simplest extension of the Culetu-Simpson-Visser metric (consisting in taking the function (\ref{vissermetric}) also for $r <0$) is not geodetically complete, but its extension to Minkowski or to other smooth functions will be consistent with the geodesic completion.

 Finally, we make a comment about the uniqueness issue.
 Indeed, multiple (in principle infinity) extensions of the metric imply multiple evolutions for point-like particles beyond $r=0$, which boils down to the loss of predictivity.
-In other words, $r=0$ turns out to be a bifurcation or multifurcation point once the metric is fixed for $r>0$ because of the ambiguous extension to negative values of the radial coordinate.
-However, this is not a problem related to the geodetic principle, but to the uniqueness of the metric.
-In this respect will be crucial to have a theory of which one of the regular spacetimes proposed in this section will be an exact solution.
+In other words, $r=0$ turns out to be a bifurcation or multi-furcation point once the metric is fixed for $r>0$ because of the ambiguous extension to negative values of the radial coordinate.
+Such a multi-furcation problem is tantamount of the geodesic incompletion because in both cases manifest a loss of predictability.
+Therefore, we here face two options: (i) we reject non analytic spacetimes, or (ii) we select a class of non analytic spacetime whose all extensions are geodeticaly complete.
+In this paper, we assumed (ii).